McDonald's CEO Thompson 'under siege' at home and abroad

 To be sure, the company's famous name and the ubiquity of its restaurants worldwide help to fuel the media storm, said Penney: "McDonald's is a pawn in many instances around the world.
 It's an easy target."

-Such upheavals are not uncommon for McDonald's and other global power houses, including Coca-Cola Co (KO.N) and Wal-Mart Stores Inc (WMT.N), experts said, though perhaps not quite so many in such a short period.
+Such upheavals are not uncommon for McDonald's and other global power houses, including Coca-Cola Co and Wal-Mart Stores Inc, experts said, though perhaps not quite so many in such a short period.

 In a statement a McDonald's spokeswoman said: "In the last few weeks, we’ve seen issues in various parts of the world which directly or indirectly affect our brand and others.
 We have 35,000 McDonald’s restaurants in 120 countries, and skilled professional communications teams in every area of the world."